 Victoire sighed and thought about it.
 "Sienna's album is nearly finished and it sounds great!
 She's still living with her parents though, which is driving her mental I think.
-She's been looking at a few apartments for herself.
+She's been looking for a flat.
 Teddy's training is going really well.
 Oh, and Finn and Luke got signed to a team!"

 "No way!"
 Skylar gasped.
 "I can't believe I didn't know that!"